bendiksolheim/pruta/README.md

 # pruta

-A simple web interface for Docker to expose Docker status.
+A simple web interface for Docker

 ## Usage